-The purpose of this distinction is to ensure that the credit is provided on the basis of the interest rates suitable for the risk structure, by determining the risks according to the group of which the borrower belongs.
-Although, subprime and Sub-A concepts are not an official description developed by an authority or rating institution, these concepts are developed in order for gaining a better understanding of the difference between more risky debtors and other debtors.
-Particularly, subprime mortgage credit is an innovation designed for the customers who have a high insolvency risk, due to some factors in relation to the credit or lower credit quality, and fall into the low-income group to become a homeowner (Öztürk and Gövdere, 2010: 384).
+The aim of this distinction is to ensure that the credit is provided on the basis of the interest rates suitable for the risk structure by determining the risks according to the group the borrower.
+Although subprime and Sub-A concepts are not an official description developed by an authority or rating institution, these concepts are developed in order for gaining a better understanding of the difference between more risky debtors and other debtors.
+Particularly subprime mortgage credit is an innovation formed for the people who have a high possibility of being insolvent due to the risk factors in relation to the credit or lower credit quality and fall into the low-income group to become a homeowner (Öztürk and Gövdere, 2010: 384).